Tips to Improve First Call Resolution

 03. Service Heroes

-Use agent recognition software so that agents are recognized as Service Heroes for achieving world class FCR and call resolution performance.
+Agents are recognized as Service Heroes for achieving world class FCR and call resolution performance.

 04. FCR Call Handling